Capsicum & Chili

 Trichogramma wasps (T. chilonis or T. brasiliensis) can be introduced coinciding with flower initiation to attack the eggs.
 Microplitis, Heteropelma and Netelia wasps parasitize the larvae.
 Predatory bugs (big-eyed bug, glossy shield bug and spined predatory shield bug), ants, spiders, earwigs, crickets and flies attack the larvae and should thus be promoted.
 Apply bio-insecticides based on spinosad, nucleopolyhedrovirus (NPV), Metarhizium anisopliae, Beauveria bassiana or Bacillus thuringiensis to control the larvae.
 Botanical products, such as Neem oil, Neem seed kernel extracts (NSKE 5%), chili or garlic may be applied as foliar sprays at bud initiation stage.

 Always consider an integrated approach with preventive measures together with biological treatments if available.
 Selective insecticide treatment is the best option to rid the field from the pest without affecting beneficial insects.
-Monitor for eggs and larvae is crucial as the caterpillars becomes increasingly resilient to insecticidal treatment.
-Products based on chlorantraniliprole, chloropyrifos, cypermethrin, alpha- and zeta-cypermethrin, emamectin benzoate, esfenvalerate, flubendiamide, methomyl or indoxacarb can be used (usually @ 2.5 ml/l).
+Monitor for eggs and larvae is crucial as the caterpillars become increasingly resilient to insecticidal treatment.
+Products based on chlorantraniliprole, chloropyrifos, cypermethrin, alpha- and zeta-cypermethrin, emamectin benzoate, esfenvalerate, flubendiamide, or indoxacarb can be used (usually @ 2.5 ml/l).
 The first application should be at the flowering stage and followed by sprays at 10-15 days interval.
-Chemical treatment may be not be viable in low value crops.
+Chemical treatment may not be viable in low-value crops.